leafsphp/docs/src/modules/fetch/README.md

 ### request

-As you've seen earlier, the fetch class also provides a `request` method which is also used under the hood by the `fetch` function. `request` allows you to manually build up your request object with whatever data you need.
+As you've seen earlier, the fetch class also provides a `request` method which is also used under the hood by the `fetch` method. `request` allows you to manually build up your request object with whatever data you need.

 ```php
 use Leaf\Fetch;